sul-dlss/systems-dashboard/README.md

 have in particular.
 It is usually installed on a central server.

-It pulls together data sources via YAML, each of which contains data for all servers under a specific domain (general info, advisories, ossec, etc).
+It pulls together data sources via YAML, each of which contains data for all servers under a specific domain (general info, advisories, etc).
 Those then get combined and used in separate views.
 Each of the data sources has a related rake task to be run by cron regularly to keep data fresh.

 The server is set to be deployed by Capistrano to development and production